Kingdom of Jarin

 The Kingdom of Jarin was an early medieval kingdom centered in Northeast Africa.
 According to Al-Yaqubi, it was one of six Beja kingdoms that existed in the region during the 9th century.
 The kingdom's territory was located between Gash-Barka and Massawa.
-The king of Jarin rule extended from Massawa on the Red Sea coast, to the frontier of Gash-Barka having borders with the Baqlin kingdom.It was one of the five Beja kingdoms noted by Al-Yaqubi.
+The king of Jarin rule extended from Massawa on the Red Sea coast, to the frontier of Gash-Barka having borders with the Baqlin kingdom.It was one of the six Beja kingdoms noted by Al-Yaqubi.

 History

 During the Middle Ages there were five Beja kingdoms established.
-These kingdoms stretched from Eritrea to Aswanin Egypt.
+These kingdoms stretched from Eritrea to Aswan in Egypt.
 The Beja kingdoms occupied much of the former territory of the Axum empire.
 These kingdoms were first noted by the famous Arab historian Al-Yaqubi during the 9th century A.D.
 The names of the kingdoms were Naqis, Baqlin, Bazin, Jarin and Qat'a.
 The kingdoms had borders with each other and the Nubian kingdom Alodia.
 To the south of the Beja kingdoms was a Christian kingdom referred to as Najashi.
 Gold, precious stones and emeralds were found in many of the kingdoms.
 Al-Yaqubi noted that Muslim Arabs visited the kingdoms for trading purposes.
 He also noted that the Arabs worked in the state mines.